-If a man's pregnant partner seeks to have an abortion, the father's consent isn't legally required.
-A woman may choose to terminate a pregnancy against the objections of the father.
-The legal reasoning for this is twofold, based on a woman's right to privacy in her medical decisions, and in the fact that the mother is more directly affected by pregnancy.
+If a man's pregnant partner seeks to have an abortion, the father's consent isn't legally required; a woman may choose to terminate a pregnancy against the father's objections.
+The legal reasoning for this is twofold, based on a woman's right to privacy in her medical decisions, and the fact that the mother is more directly affected by pregnancy.

 The Supreme Court has found laws requiring a spouse's consent for an abortion to be unconstitutional.
 In Planned Parenthood v.
 Danforth, the Court reasoned that a husband's refusal to consent would in effect veto a woman's choice to terminate a pregnancy.
 While both prospective fathers and pregnant women have an interest in the decision, when the two disagree, only one partner's position can prevail.
 According to the Court, since the woman actually carries the pregnancy, "the balance weighs in her favor," preventing the husband from vetoing her choice.

-American law places much of the decision making power regarding abortion in the hands of the prospective mother.
-She may choose to terminate a pregnancy without the consent or notice of the father.
-At the same time, a woman may choose to give birth to a child, even if the father would prefer to remain childless.
-After birth, the father may be responsible for child support payments despite his objections to carrying the pregnancy to term.
-This has lead some advocates of fathers' rights to oppose what they see as a double standard in family planning.
+Another question that arises is whether a man should be obligated to financially support a child that his partner gives birth to, if the man would prefer to remain childless.
+After birth, the father generally will be responsible for child support payments despite his objections to carrying the pregnancy to term.
+This has led some fathers' rights advocates to oppose what they see as a double standard in family planning.

-Some advocates argue that a man should be able to decide, after conception, that he does not want to be a father.
-Frances Goldscheider, a professor at Brown University, has argued that men should have the right to "financial abortion."
 A "financial abortion" right would require a woman to notify a prospective father when she's pregnant.
-The man would then be allowed to refuse financial or legal responsibility for the child if he doesn't want to be a father.
+The man would then be allowed to refuse financial or legal responsibility for the baby if he doesn't want to be a father.
 Should the child be born despite this, the biological father would not be legally or financially responsible for the child's upbringing.

 Private Agreements Between Partners

-Even though prospective fathers are not physically invested in the pregnancy and birth of their child, they still may have a say in the outcome.
-Learn more about your rights and responsibilities as a prospective father, whether or not it's in the context of an abortion, by having a family law attorney review your case at absolutely no charge.
+Even though prospective fathers are not physically invested in the pregnancy and birth of their child, they still may have rights when it comes to their unborn child.
+If you have questions about your rights and responsibilities as a prospective father, whether or not it's in the context of an abortion, you may wish to contact a family law attorney near you to learn more.